nosey-dewdrop/nosey-dewdrop/README.md

 i am DAMLA & i am a student at BILKENT UNIVERSITY - COMPUTER SCIENCE i am learning java, python, css and html.
+(FOR NOW!) + i am learning swift and cpp.

-(FOR NOW!) beyond technical skills, i am such a bizarre person. and as far as i've seen, people are really strange. that's why i only want to trust myself to do a job for a living.
+beyond technical skills, i am such a bizarre person. and as far as i've seen, people are really strange. that's why i only want to trust myself to do a job for a living.